Joseph-Marie Lo Duca: Biography

-His novel Journal secret de Napoléon Bonaparte (The Secret Diary of Napoleon Bonaparte), published in 1948 with a preface by Jean Cocteau, received enthusiastic reviews from Georges Bataille, Jacques Audiberti, Joseph Delteil, Marcel Pagnol, Jean Dutourd, and Jacques Chastenet.
-André Breton claimed the author had invented "history-fiction", a new literary genre.
+Lo Duca's novel Journal secret de Napoléon Bonaparte (The Secret Diary of Napoleon Bonaparte), published in 1948 with a preface by Jean Cocteau, received enthusiastic reviews from Georges Bataille, Jacques Audiberti, Joseph Delteil, Marcel Pagnol, Jean Dutourd, and Jacques Chastenet.
+André Breton claimed the author had invented a new literary genre, "history-fiction".
 Acknowledged as his greatest success, the novel was re-published in France in 1980 and 1997.

-In 1951, he co-founded the Cahiers du Cinéma and remained on its editorial board until 1955.
+In 1951, he co-founded the influential Cahiers du Cinéma and remained on its editorial board until 1955.

 Between 1958 and 1967, Lo Duca co-edited the Bibliothèque internationale d'érotologie (International Library of Erotology) published by Jean-Jacques Pauvert.

 A specialist in erotic art, his works include Eros im Bild (1942) with a preface by Georges Bataille, L'erotismo nel cinema (1945), Storia dell'erotismo (1968), Dizionario di sessuologia (1972), Manuel des confesseurs (1982), and Luxure de luxe: arte erotica nei fumetti da Botticelli a Lichtenstein, (1983).
-Erudite with a taste for provocation, he published Les mines de Sodome (2001), a trilogy of sexually explicit short stories, when he was over 90 years old.

-In 1951, Joseph-Marie Lo Duca found a copy of the negative of Carl Theodor Dreyer's second version of 'The passion of Joan of Arc' in the Gaumont Studios vaults.
-Lo Duca then made several significant changes, including the addition of a Baroque score and the replacing of many intertitles with subtitles.
+In 1951, Lo Duca found a copy of the negative of Carl Theodor Dreyer's second version of The Passion of Joan of Arc in the Gaumont Studios vaults, to which he then made several changes, including the addition of a baroque musical score and the replacing of intertitles with subtitles.
 For many years, Lo Duca's version was the only one available.
-Dreyer himself objected to this cut, however.
+Dreyer objected to Lo Duca's cut.

 In 1960, he edited the novelized French version of Federico Fellini's La Dolce Vita.
 In 1974, he wrote the preface to the French edition of the screenplay of Amarcord written by Fellini and Tonino Guerra.

-Interviewed by Radio France in 1999 about his long career, he highlighted his defense of the freedom of artistic expression under severe French censorship during the 1960s.
+Interviewed by Radio France in 1999 about his long career, he highlighted his defense of the freedom of artistic expression under French censorship during the 1960s.

+In 1990, when over 90 years old, he published Les mines de Sodome (2001), a trilogy of sexually explicit short stories.

-In 2004, he granted his last major interview to Canadian filmmaker Damian Pettigrew on the creative relationship between Fellini and his wife Giulietta Masina as well as Italian writer Mario Tobino's influence on the screenplay of La Dolce Vita.
+In 2004, he granted his last interview to Canadian filmmaker Damian Pettigrew and talked about the creative relationship between Fellini and his wife Giulietta Masina, as well as Italian writer Mario Tobino's influence on the screenplay of La Dolce Vita.

 In 1998, he moved from the Paris suburb of Nanterre to Samois-sur-Seine near Fontainbleau where he died in 2004.
 The municipal library was renamed La Bibliothèque Lo Duca in his honour.